 35km east of Perth, just beyond the fringe of the city lights, you’ll find the heritage-listed Perth Observatory, and a team of dedicated volunteers ready to fill your brain with all sorts of astronomy-related facts.
 It’s a good one if you’re up for a little education with your stargazing, and less keen on a lengthy drive.

 With nothing but white sand to reflect the night skies, Lancelin’s sand dunes (only an hour and a half out of town) have to be one of the best places to go stargazing.
 Grab a board and cruise down the massive dunes by day, then kick back and enjoy the stars after dark.
-The perfect day right there.
+The perfect weekend trip right there.

 It's one of WA’s most famous landmarks, and Wave Rock also happens to be one of the best places to watch the sky literally explode with twinkling stars.
-It’s about 4-hours out of Perth, and the horizon is uninterrupted in all directions, meaning you’re in for one hell of a sky show.
+It’s about four hours out of Perth, and the horizon is uninterrupted in all directions, meaning you’re in for one hell of a sky show.

 For a world-class astronomy experience, you can’t beat the GDC Observatory just outside Gingin—about an hour from Perth city.
 Get up close and personal with the stars through one of their rather impressive telescopes, or simply look up and enjoy the view.
 The skies in this neck of the woods are spectacular year-round.